Reconciliation Art Project

 - Are a light colour – dark rocks are more difficult to paint

-Once you have collected your rocks, use the attached interview and video recordings of Chief Robert Joseph, ambassador to Reconciliation Canada as inspiration for decorating your rocks.
-The interviews focus on what reconciliation means to Chief Joseph and why the walk is so important.
-There are two versions of the interview, one in its original format and another more simplified version for younger children.
-The interviews can be used as a conversation starter on what reconciliation might mean to you and your family/friends/community.
+Once children have collected their rocks, an adult should read them the attached interview of Chief Robert Joseph, ambassador to Reconciliation Canada, which focuses on what reconciliation means to Indigenous People and why the walk is so important.
+There are two versions of the interview, one in its original form and another more simplified version for younger children.
+If deemed appropriate, teachers are encouraged to connect this content to any previous lessons on First Nations history that may have been covered.